CODES YOU NEED TO KNOW

 West Lafayette’s New Unified Zoning Ordinance of Tippecanoe County (NUZO) outlines occupancy limits specific to certain areas.
 Simply put, that means residential areas have limits on how many people can occupy a single house or apartment.
 So if you planned on packing a house full with as many people as possible, think again.

-Questions on specific properties should be directed to the Code Enforcement Department at 765-775-5160.
+Questions on specific properties should be directed to the West Lafayette Rental Inspection Office at 765-775-5167.

 KEEP YOUR PROPERTY IN SHAPE